NRCan-IETS-CE-O-HBC/HTAP-projects/PCF-1617-impact-assessment/documentaton.md

-For attached zones evaluated using unguarded tsting, the Air-tightness levels are defined as in Table 2.
+For attached zones evaluated using unguarded testing, the Air-tightness levels are defined as in Table 2.

 ###### Table 2: Air-tightness level definitions, attached zones tested using the unguarded blower door test method. ######